Research overview

 Neuromuscular mechanics of human movements

 The sensorimotor apparatus that makes humans so dexterous is vastly complex.
-Even mundane human movements such as lifting a finger involve multi scale phenomena ranging from mechanical interactions between protean molecules in muscle fibers to the dynamics of networks of neurons to Newtonian mechanics of the limbs.
+Even mundane human movements such as lifting a finger involve multi-scale phenomena ranging from mechanical interactions between protein molecules in muscle fibers to the dynamics of networks of neurons to Newtonian mechanics of the limbs.
 Our research philosophy is that the complexities of the human musculoskeletal system and its neural control mechanism are tightly interrelated, and one cannot be understood without considering the other.
 However, the sheer size of the problem has led to the formation of separate research fields that study the body (biomechanics) and the brain (neuroscience) in isolation.
-Our research aims at providing new perspectives on human movement control by bridging the borderline between the fields of biomechanics and computational neuroscience.
+Our research aims to provide new perspectives on human movement control by bridging the borderline between the fields of biomechanics and computational neuroscience.

 Precision rehabilitation engineering